BenjiTrapp/benjitrapp.github.io/_defenses/2024-07-01-nmap-for-ir.md

 ### Traceroute

-`--traceroute`: Performed post-scan using information from the scan results to determine the port and protocl most likely to reach its target.
+`--traceroute`: Performed post-scan using information from the scan results to determine the port and protocol most likely to reach its target.

 ### Script Scanning